 If you’re looking for something more relaxed or private villas, consider San Pedro, Santiago, or San Marcos.
 You’ll find hotels for all different budgets.
 Here are a few of my recommendations for this Guatemala itinerary stop.

 Day 5 – Visit Chichicastenango Market and Iximche Mayan Ruins

 While at the market make sure to check out the local church.
-It was built during colonial times over the ruins of an old Mayan Temple.
-You’ll be able to see Mayan rituals happening on the stairs and Catholic ones inside.
+It was built during the colonial era over the ruins of an old Mayan Temple.
+You’ll be able to see rituals happening on the stairs and Catholic ones inside.

 You can go around in Chichicastenango on your own and the market, although massive, is easy to navigate.
 However, if you’re interested in the history and importance of the market and the church you should get a guide.

 After exploring this never-ending maze of stalls and vendors grab some lunch and ask your driver to take you to the Guatemalan ruins of Iximche.